 • Working directory set to /workspaces

-Use case: Ideal for GitHub Actions, Forgejo Actions, GitLab CI, or any CI/CD pipeline requiring Node.js.
+Use case: Ideal for GitHub Actions, Forgejo Actions, GitLab CI, or any CI/CD pipeline requiring Node.js or the Firebase CLI / Emulator Suite.

 Available as: git.van-hemmen.com/actions/sindri:ci-latest, git.van-hemmen.com/actions/sindri:ci-26.8.1